chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

 .. tag EOL_a1

-.. danger:: This documentation applies to a deprecated version of Chef Automate and will reach its `End-Of-Life on December 31, 2019 </versions.html#deprecated-products-and-versions>`__.
-See the `Chef Automate site <https://automate.chef.io/docs/quickstart/>`__ for current documentation.
+.. danger:: This documentation applies to a deprecated product </versions.html#deprecated-products-and-versions>`__.
 The new Chef Automate includes newer out-of-the-box compliance profiles, an improved compliance scanner with total cloud scanning functionality, better visualizations, role-based access control and many other features.
 The new Chef Automate is included as part of the Chef Automate license agreement and is `available via subscription <https://www.chef.io/pricing/>`_.

 .. end_tag